-Figure 1 shows the numbers recorded per week as presenting to their GP with 'flu-like' symptoms over each flu season, 2017-18, 2018-19 and 2019-20.
+Figure 1 shows the numbers recorded per week as presenting to their GP with 'flu-like' symptoms over each flu season, 2018-19, 2019-20 and 2020-21.

 The chart shows that the individual flu-season profiles vary, in terms of the peak number of cases seen, the timing of the increase and decrease in the number of cases, and shape of profile.
+After recognition of widespread community transmission COVID-19, indicators of influenza activity began to decline in Jersey.
+These changes may be attributed to both changes related to declines in routine health seeking for respiratory illness as well as real changes in influenza virus circulation because of widespread implementation of measures to mitigate transmission of Covid-19.